Kong/docs.konghq.com/app/1.2.x/configuration.md

 ### Datastore section

+Kong can run with a database to store coordinated data between Kong nodes in a cluster, or without a database, where each node stores its information independently in memory.

-Kong will store all of its data (such as Routes, Services, Consumers, and Plugins) in either Cassandra or PostgreSQL, and all Kong nodes belonging to the same cluster must connect themselves to the same database.
+When using a database, Kong will store data for all its entities (such as Routes, Services, Consumers, and Plugins) in either Cassandra or PostgreSQL, and all Kong nodes belonging to the same cluster must connect themselves to the same database.

 Kong supports the following database versions:

 - **PostgreSQL**: 9.5 and above.
 - **Cassandra**: 2.2 and above.

+When not using a database, Kong is said to be in "DB-less mode": it will keep its entities in memory, and each node needs to have this data entered via a declarative configuration file, which can be specified through the `declarative_config` property, or via the Admin API using the `/config` endpoint.

 ---